akdenizcse/pl-evaluation-solidity/template.md

 }'
 ```
 Explanation of this `Simple smart contract`
--The first line simply says that the source code is written for Solidity version 0.4.0 or a newer version that does not disrupt functionality (does not include those up to version 0.6.0).
+-  The first line simply says that the source code is written for Solidity version 0.4.0 or a newer version that does not disrupt functionality (does not include those up to version 0.6.0).

- `mert`
+ `mert karababa 20160807017`